 If the request will help a child in crisis join a family or continue with a family that can offer guidance and love, then it would be considered eligible.
 Legal fees for adoption, bedroom furniture to bring in a child, clothing, or general financial support will all be considered.

 What is your religious affiliation?

 While we are not affiliated with any specific church or denomination, Christian principles guide the decision making process in all aspects at Treefort.
 (See Statement of Faith.)

 Do you work with the State of Indiana Department of Child Services?

-Who is responsible for the boys who live there?
+Who is responsible for awarding grants?

 Where does Treefort fit in?

 Most state welfare agencies are allowed to rescue only those children who have suffered blatant abuse or neglect, leaving thousands of children and their families in difficult situations.
 Sometimes the circumstances are economic, with many families experiencing financial crisis, unemployment, and even homelessness.
 Many others are dealing with parental drug or alcohol use, illness or incarceration or are being raised by ailing grandparents.
 Children in a family traumatized by crisis become especially at risk for neglect or abuse as their parents themselves struggle to cope with crushing circumstances and emotions.
 We seek to assist those caring for a child and creating a healthy family environment for them, when, for whatever reason, those needs were not met at home.